froocpu/Analysis/East and West Coast UK names/readme.md

 This is fairly common, as Sutton has origins from centuries ago.
 From Wikipedia:

 > Sutton is an English-language surname of England and Ireland.
-One origin is from Anglo-Saxon where it is derived from sudh, suth, or suð, and tun referring to the generic placename "Southtown".
+One origin is from Anglo-Saxon where it is derived from sudh, suth, or suÃ°, and tun referring to the generic placename "Southtown".

 We can also see from the results that Kingston, Preston, Weston, Broughton and Middleton may also share a degree of variation according to their specific locations in the UK.